mcclaskey/batch_niistats/README.md

 ## 2. Run scripts

-Open a terminal (in unix/linux/WSL) or command prompt (in Windows).
-Activate your project environment and cd to the project directory, then run the following line:
+Open a terminal (in unix/linux/WSL) or command prompt (in Windows), activate your virtual environment (if necessary), then run the following:
 ```
 batch_niistats [option]
 ```